Pill (textile): Causes

-Preventing
+Prevention

 Techniques used by the textile industry to avoid pilling include singeing the loose fibers protruding on the surface of textile, and spinning the yarn with a high number of twists per inch.
-Some fabrics are chemically treated during the manufacturing process in order to reduce their propensity to pill.
+Some fabrics are chemically treated during the manufacturing process to reduce their propensity to pill.
 Polymeric coatings are sometimes applied to bind fibers into the fabric surface and prevent initial fuzz from forming.
 Polyester and cotton fibers are sometimes modified to be of lower-than-normal strength, which results in pills detaching easily from fabrics, once they are formed.
 Cellulase enzymes are sometimes used on cotton fabrics during wet processing, which removes loose fibers.

 Textile authorities say consumers can prevent or postpone pilling of their fabrics by treating them with chemical soil release treatments that make the surface of the fabric more hydrophilic, and by turning clothes inside out before washing them.

 Result

 Pills do not interfere with the functionality of the textile, unless a spot with a lot of pills turns into a hole in the fabric.
-This is because both pills and holes are caused by the fabric wearing—a pill is fibre that was in the cloth.
+This is because both pills and holes are caused by the fabric wearing—a pill is fiber that was in the cloth.
 After the pill forms the fabric is thinner there, increasing the likelihood that a hole will form.

 Pilling can seriously compromise a textile's acceptability for consumers, and is the focus of significant industry research.
 In the textile industry, severity of pilling is objectively evaluated using five parameters: pill number, the mean area of pilling; the total area of pilling; contrast, and density.

+Pills can be removed by shaving the fabric.